I've been a film buff since childhood, and I love writing about and reviewing my favorites.

-Evil Gets An Upgrade!
+Evil Gets an Upgrade!

-You gotta give New Line Pictures credit for this much: when they took over the aging "Friday the 13th" franchise from Paramount Pictures in the early 1990s, they obviously decided that they were not going to take the easy way out and continue making the same old tired "Jason chops up horny campers in the woods" installments.
-Instead, they said "Let's go NUTS!"
-New Line's first attempt to juice up the F13 mythology was 1993's abysmal Jason Goes To Hell: The Final Friday—which suddenly gave Jason the ability to jump in and out of other people's bodies and shoehorned in more Voorhees family back story than there had been in the previous eight Fridays put together.
-JGTH was a misfire that tanked at the box office, so Jason languished for a few years while New Line tried unsuccessfully to get Freddy Vs. Jason out of development hell.
-When Jason returned from cinematic purgatory in 2002, New Line had upped the insanity ante even further by sending him into space (!) in the science fiction/slasher mashup Jason X.
+That's the only possible explanation for New Line's first attempt to juice up the Jason mythology, 1993's abysmal Jason Goes to Hell: The Final Friday—which suddenly gave Jason the ability to jump in and out of other people's bodies and shoehorned in more Voorhees back story than there had been in the previous eight Fridays combined.
+JGTH was a misfire that tanked at the box office, and Jason languished for a few years afterward as New Line tried unsuccessfully to get Freddy vs. Jason out of development hell.
+When Jason finally returned from cinematic purgatory in 2002, New Line upped the insanity ante even further by sending him into space (!) in the science fiction/slasher mashup Jason X.

-Eventually the crew's Terminatrix style female android, "Kay-Em 14," whips out some BFG's (that's Big F'ing Guns) and opens up a gigantic can of high-caliber whoop-ass on The Big J, I was laughing my ass off and proclaiming my love for this silly film.
-It gets even better when the ship's medical computer rebuilds Jason's trashed body in the final act, transforming him into an even bigger, angrier, more hulking bad-ass dubbed "Uber-Jason!"
+Eventually the crew's Terminatrix style female android, Kay-Em 14, whips out some BFG's (that's Big F'ing Guns) to open up a gigantic can of high-caliber whoop-ass on The Big J, but if you think that's going to finish him you've obviously never seen an F13 movie before.
+The ship's medical computer rebuilds Jason's trashed body in the final act, transforming him into an even bigger, angrier, more hulking cybernetic bad-ass dubbed "Uber-Jason!"
 This sure beat watching yet another cast of nondescript teenagers running through the woods and hiding out in deserted camp cabins!